 Day Three: Search for five-year-old Elizabeth Shelley continues

-Logan City Police have released an updated description of what Elizabeth was wearing the last time she was seen.

-It was a red tank top and blue jeans.
-In an updated flyer, police have also released Whipple's mugshot.
+Capt.
+Tyson Budge with the Logan City Police Dept. said investigators found evidence linking him to Elizabeth.

+"[The evidence] links them together outside the home," Capt.
+Budge said.
+"Everything he has done has been quite deceitful and we have no reason to believe anything he told us was accurate," Budge said.

-The search has also expanded to the Hyrum area as more than 200 individuals including the FBI have joined the efforts to bring Elizabeth home.
+Monday the search expanded to the Hyrum area as more than 200 individuals including the FBI have joined the efforts to bring Elizabeth home.

-"We don't know his path," said Capt.
-Budge.
-"We have not been able to confirm any of his story where he went and stores he went into through surveillance video.
-I don't think he's been very honest with us at all."

-As authorities investigate multiple potential crime scenes, residents are trying to come to grips with what's happening in their neighborhood.
+NOW: Crews from multiple agencies combing a field and a ditch in #Logan for signs of #ElizabethShelley #missing #missingchildren #missingchild #logan #utah pic.twitter.com/NmFCVVipiT— Andrew Reeser (@andrewreeser) May 27, 2019

 What others are clicking on: